 In our Primary School we use the Cambridge Primary curriculum for the core subjects of English/English as an Additional Language, Mathematics and Science.
 The English National Curriculum (with suitable adaptations to reflect our international nature and central European location) is the foundation for other subjects such as Geography, History, Music, Art, Physical Education, ICT (Information and Communication Technology), German and PSHE (Personal, Social and Health Education).

 The Cambridge Primary programme provides subject content, planning and resource guides, guidance for curriculum implementation and development, plus support for classroom teaching and student learning.
 Because it is a programme which has been developed with consistent standards that are externally benchmarked across thousands of students, it enables reliable structured reporting to parents about the performance of their children, which has validity beyond our school.

-Cambridge provides two types of test for use at the end of a stage (school Year) and at the end of the primary programme (end of Year 6): Cambridge Primary Progression Tests and Cambridge Primary Checkpoint.
+Cambridge provides tests for use at the end of a stage (school Year) and at the end of the primary programme (end of Year 6): Cambridge Primary Progression Tests.

 Cambridge Progression Tests are available for English, Mathematics and Science for stages 3 to 6.
 They are used internationally and are marked at school using full mark schemes and marking guidance provided by Cambridge.
 The tests are optional and the results are just for school use or reporting to parents.